 Carnaval del Sol is a Latin festival featuring food, music, and cultural activities in Vancouver.
 It’s one of a number of Latin-themed events in July.

-In 2026 the main festival happens on July 10th, 11th and 12th.
-The festival includes over 300 artists and performers, as well as 90 vendors.
+In 2026 the main festival happens on July 10th, 11th and 12th at Jonathan Rogers Park in Vancouver.
+The festival includes over 300 artists and performers, as well as around 90 or so food and market vendors.
+Another similar, but smaller Latin event this month is Chiquitzin Kids Fiesta which happens in Richmond on July 25th.

 Visit carnavaldelsol.ca for the Latin festival’s official website.